tahakhan5/oakland-demo/README.md

 1. In a browser go to `172.16.42.1:1471` and login.
 1. Under the networking tab, enable `client AP` by scanning and connecting to a local WiFi for Internet access.
 1. Now, ssh into the WiFi Pineaapple
-2. Run the following commands on startup to add iptable rules
+2. Execute the following commands on startup to add iptable rules
 3.
-    `iptables -t nat -D PREROUTING 1`\n
+    `iptables -t nat -D PREROUTING 1`

     `iptables -t nat -A PREROUTING -p tcp --dport 80 -i br-lan -j DNAT --to 172.16.42.1:8000`
-1. run the cookie capturing script with using the command below.
+1. Run the cookie capturing script with using the command below.
 Default interface for listening is `wlan0`

 ## Usage